Skip to content

 1. vertex_router — Routes each objects row to the correct vertex type (person, vehicle, institution) via type_map

-2. edge_router — Creates edges with dynamic source/target types and relation names via relation_map
+3. A dynamic edge step — Creates edges with relation names resolved from relation_field via relation_map

 Data